-The following chart reflects USTP enacted amounts for the period FY 2005 through the FY 2012.
-Of note - the FY 2008 amount includes \$20 million in prior year unobligated balances to augment the amount appropriated and the FY 2010 amount was augmented with \$5.238 million in prior year unobligated balances.
+Note: The FY 2008 amount includes \$20 million in prior year unobligated balances to augment the amount appropriated and the FY 2010 amount was augmented with \$5.2 million in prior year unobligated balances.

 A. Background

 The nation's bankruptcy laws are premised on the notion that honest, but unfortunate debtors should be able to receive a fresh start and return to becoming economically productive members of society.
 The USTP's mission, as set forth in Strategic Objective 2.6 of the Department's Strategic Plan, reinforces these laws by ensuring that they are fairly enforced.